openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 ```

 The structure of boundary frame is the same as a stack frame of compiled code.
-Instead of a pointer to `panda::Method` the frame contains constant `COMPILED_CODE_TO_INTERPRETER_BRIDGE`.
+Instead of a pointer to `ark::Method` the frame contains constant `COMPILED_CODE_TO_INTERPRETER_BRIDGE`.
 Frame pointer points to the previous frame in compiled code stack frame.
-The field `panda::Frame::prev_` must point to the boundary frame pointer.
+The field `ark::Frame::prev_` must point to the boundary frame pointer.

 ## Stack traversing
 Stack traversing is performed by the runtime.
 When the runtime examinates a managed thread's stack the thread mustn't execute any managed code.
 Stack unwinding always starts from the top frame.
-Its kind could be determined from `panda::ManagedThread::stak_frame_kind_` field.
+Its kind could be determined from `ark::ManagedThread::stak_frame_kind_` field.
 A pointer
 to the top frame could be determined depends on the kind of the top stack frame:
 * The top stack frame is an interpreter stack frame.
-Address of the interpreter's frame could be retrieved from `panda::ManagedThread::GetCurrentFrame()`.
+Address of the interpreter's frame could be retrieved from `ark::ManagedThread::GetCurrentFrame()`.
 * The top stack frame is a compiled code stack frame. `frame pointer` register contains the address of the top stack frame.

 Having a pointer to the top stack frame, its kind and structure the runtime can move to the next frame.